geoffrey-diederichs/ROP_Emporium/04_write4/README.md

 4   0x00400510 GLOBAL FUNC       print_file
 ```

-Now we need to find a way to write the string "flag.txt" somewhere in memory.
+Now we need to find a way to write the string `flag.txt` somewhere in memory.
 Let's take a look at the sections of our binary :

 ```console
 $ rabin2 -S write4